stumash/Algorithm_Notes/greedy/dijkstra/shortestDijkstra.md

 ## Dijkstra's Shortest Path -- The General Idea

 Dijkstra's Shortest Path Algorithm (DSPA) is a certain kind of graph traversal for weighted graphs.
 Like all graph traversals, it begins at the root node of your choice.
-The difference is that when DSPA terminates, you will have the path-length and path taken for all the shortest paths from the root node to anywhere else.
+The difference is that when DSPA terminates, you will have the path-length and path itself for all the shortest paths from the root node to anywhere else.
 That's the point of DSPA -- to get you the shortest path from the root to all other nodes.

 The way DSPA works is very similar to a breadth-first traversal.
 In a breadth-first traversal, you visit a node and then enqueue all its unvisited neighbours.
 The next node to visit is just the next node you dequeue.
 You just repeat that over and over.